centreon/centreon-documentation/versioned_docs/version-23.04/reporting/concepts.md

     chapters.

-> We advise you to monitor the reporting database using the dedicated plugin pack.
+> We advise you to monitor the reporting database using the dedicated Monitoring Connector.
 If the ETL does
 > not work for several days or the raw data is not up to date, you
 > must perform a rebuild for the missing days.
 The ETL **does not
 > automatically** reimport and calculate the missing days.
 Do not hesitate